Super-recursive algorithm

-In computability theory, super-recursive algorithms are a generalization of ordinary algorithms that are more powerful, that is, compute more than Turing machines.
-The term was introduced by Mark Burgin, whose book "Super-recursive algorithms" develops their theory and presents several mathematical models.
-Turing machines and other mathematical models of conventional algorithms allow researchers to find properties of recursive algorithms and their computations.
-In a similar way, mathematical models of super-recursive algorithms, such as inductive Turing machines, allow researchers to find properties of super-recursive algorithms and their computations.
+In computability theory, super-recursive algorithms are posited as a generalization of hypercomputation: hypothetical algorithms that are more powerful, that is, compute more than Turing machines.

+The term was introduced by Mark Burgin, whose book Super-recursive algorithms develops their theory and presents several mathematical models.

-Burgin, as well as other researchers (including Selim Akl, Eugene Eberbach, Peter Kugel, Jan van Leeuwen, Hava Siegelmann, Peter Wegner, and Jiří Wiedermann) who studied different kinds of super-recursive algorithms and contributed to the theory of super-recursive algorithms, have argued that super-recursive algorithms can be used to disprove the Church-Turing thesis, but this point of view has been criticized within the mathematical community and is not widely accepted.
+Burgin argues that super-recursive algorithms can be used to disprove the Church–Turing thesis.
+This point of view has been criticized within the mathematical community and is not widely accepted.